 Fewer students are studying the sciences while the need for scientists is growing.
 The demand for trained scientists means more satisfying jobs that pay well are waiting for you.

-Possible careers include: physical science technician, research associate, research technician, science technician, science laboratory assistant, science laboratory managerPossible employers include: government agencies, universities and colleges, industries of all typesPhysical Sciences is part of the Department of Physical Sciences within the College of Arts and Sciences.
+Possible careers include: physical science technician, research associate, research technician, science technician, science laboratory assistant, science laboratory managerPossible employers include: government agencies, universities and colleges, industries of all typesPhysical Sciences is part of the Department of Chemistry and Geoscience within the College of Arts and Sciences.

 As an Olivet student, you will be abundantly prepared for graduate school or whatever career path you choose to follow.